MC-Madhuchandan/ABAP-Project/build_data_objects.md

-Here side by side without affecting the existing architecture we create something called as API's we should keep our core stable , because sometimes our custom changes in standard reports will affect the standard reports(BADI , user exits) or SAP upgrade release will affect the custom code and cause trouble in Zreports or else due to custom code upgrade will break so sap is suggesting to use standard API's which are upgrade safe and doesnt cause any trouble after upgrades and we can also build our own custom API's to communicate with the database and perform CRUDQ operations call BaPi's classes Etc..
+Here side by side without affecting the existing architecture we create something called as API's we should keep our core stable , because sometimes our custom changes in standard reports will affect the standard reports(BADI , user exits) or SAP upgrade release will affect the custom code and cause trouble in Zreports or else due to custom code, upgrade will break. so sap is suggesting to use standard API's which are upgrade safe and doesnt cause any trouble after upgrades and we can also build our own custom API's to communicate with the database and perform CRUDQ operations .Ex; call BaPi's classes Etc..

 **Cloud connector** : it is an agent to connect API with cloud securely